Culinary Medicine: Cooking Up Health

 - Increased confidence in practical applications of nutrition self-care, such as how to:

 - Create a menu/shopping list for week of healthy meals/snacks

 - Budget time and money to prepare healthy food during the week

-A commitment to all two weeks is required, as well as an understanding that this is a medical school elective and pre-work/assignments are mandatory as a key part of the learning.
-Unexpected/planned absences should be discussed ahead of time with Dr. Ring and Dr. Garcia.
+A commitment to all weeks in the elective is required, as well as an understanding that this is a medical school elective and pre-work/assignments are mandatory as a key part of the learning.
+Unexpected/planned absences should be discussed ahead of time with Dr. Ring.

 Students will be evaluated on:

 - Attendance to, and participation in, group sessions

 - Completion of weekly assignments between classes

 - Attendance to, and participation in, service learning classes (M1/2)

 - Completion of online surveys prior to and at the end of the course including course evaluations, reflections and assessments of their perceived knowledge, skills and confidence regarding food, cooking and nutrition